devongarde/ssc/README.txt

 - abhorrent rudeness such as autoplay on videos

 It does NOT:
-- behave securely: its parser is holier than robin's cow
 - analyse or understand scripts
 - analyse or understand styles, beyond nicking class names from CSS
-- analyse or understand XML or derivatives except as noted above
+- analyse or understand XML or derivatives, except as noted above

 It can output:
 - 'repaired' HTML (not XHTML)
-- HTML with resolved Server Side Includes
+- HTML with resolved server side includes
-- JSON summaries of microformat and microdata content
+- JSONs of ontological content
 - website statistical information
-- updated website with datafile deduplication
+- deduplicated websites

 ssc -h